← Back to all blogs

 Making the business case

-To secure investment, frame pipeline optimisation in commercial terms:
+To secure investment, pipeline optimisation needs to be framed in commercial terms, not engineering ones.

 Quantify both the direct savings (hours freed, costs reduced) and opportunity gains (faster time-to-market, stronger customer trust).
 Boards respond to evidence, not technical jargon.